arcticengine/arctic/README.md

 Arctic Engine is an open-source free game engine released under the MIT license.
 Arctic Engine is implemented in C++ and focuses on simplicity.

+Many developers have forgotten exactly why it is that we make games.
+It's joyless, disillusioning and discouraging for them.

+In the 80's and 90's it was possible for a programmer to make a game alone and it was Fun.

+Arctic Engine returns the power to the C++ programmer and makes game development fun again.

 Main discussion (in Russian): [http://www.gamedev.ru/flame/forum/?id=217041](http://www.gamedev.ru/flame/forum/?id=217041)

 Code of Conduct: [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)